Hands on: Samsung Galaxy Buds Pro review

 The earbuds are smaller than the Galaxy Buds Plus, and they've dropped the bean-like styling of the Buds Live in favor of this more compact form factor.

-Samsung has made the part that sits in your ear canal noticeably more convex, while the cushions have been adjusted with longer, less rounded caps.
+Samsung has made the part that sits in your ear canal noticeably more convex with vents to reduce pressure build-up, while the cushions have been adjusted with longer, less rounded caps.

 The only part you really see when the Galaxy Buds Pro are in your ear is the glossy, touch-sensitive area of the buds, and you can clearly see the microphones on each earpiece.
 The rest of the buds have a matte finish for a better fit.

-The Samsung Galaxy Buds Pro are equipped with a host of new features, one of which is not visible on the hardware or via the software.

-We are talking about the water and dust resistance of the earbuds.
-The Buds Pro are equipped with an IPX7 certification, the highest rating so far for Samsung earphones.
+The Buds Pro are also equipped with an IPX7 certification, the highest rating so far for Samsung earphones.

-That means the Buds Pro are able to cope with heavy rain or intensely sweaty workouts, so you shouldn't have to worry about them breaking due to moisture exposure.
+That means the Buds Pro should be able to cope with heavy rain or intensely sweaty workouts, so you shouldn't have to worry about them breaking due to moisture exposure.

 One of the microphones on the outside has a high signal to noise ratio, which should further improve audio clarity.

-Special technology has also been implemented to ensure that weather conditions have minimal negative consequences for the audio quality of your telephone call.
+Special technology has also been implemented to ensure that weather conditions have minimal negative consequences for the audio quality of your telephone call, including a more closed fit, mesh, and chamber, which should help to cut down on wind noise during phone calls.
 We'll be putting these claims to the test in our full Samsung Galaxy Buds Pro review.

 Another useful addition on the Samsung Galaxy Buds Pro is active noise cancellation (ANC).
 They're the second set of earphones from Samsung to feature ANC, and they improve on the offering found in the Buds Live.

-Ambient mode - where the earbuds allow for external sounds to be let in, such as when someone is speaking to you - also benefit from this fine tuning feature.
+Ambient mode – which is when the earbuds allow for external sounds to be let in, such as when someone is speaking to you – also benefits from this fine tuning feature.
 Again from the app, you can choose from four different strengths, depending on how much ambient sound you want filtered through the Galaxy Buds Pro.

 However, you may not want to have to keep diving into the app to change the ANC and ambient mode levels, and with the Galaxy Buds Pro you wont have to.
 They can – if you opt to turn the feature on – automatically adjust these settings based on your actions and environment.

+There's even an Intelligent Active Noise Control feature that detects your voice and vibration to confirm you’re in a conversation and let external sound through.

+Once you start talking the Buds Pro will automatically turn your music down and bring it back up to full volume once it detects that you're done with your conversation.
+There's even a skip-back function in case you miss your favorite part of the song.

-We've not spent enough time with the new Galaxy Buds Pro yet to determine how well the automatic mode works, but we'll have it fully tested in time for our full review.
+We've not spent enough time with the new Galaxy Buds Pro yet to determine how well these extra features work, but we'll be sure to test them extensively in time for our full review.

-Samsung has placed an 11mm woofer that is responsible for the low tones, and a 6.5mm tweeter for high tones in the Galaxy Buds Pro.
+Inside the Galaxy Buds Pro are an 11mm woofer that's responsible for the low frequencies, and a 6.5mm tweeter for high frequencies, with Samsung taking inspiration from Hi-Fi speakers in their design.

 In our first listening session, we were particularly pleased with the clarity of the sounds.
 We get the feeling that we can clearly distinguish the different instruments in bombastic music, and that neither treble nor bass will prevail at any given moment.